AjSiciliano/Tournament-Bracket/README.md

 If two opponents competing in a round are both marked as winners, the bottom user in the pair will be marked as the winner...

+**There is a new found issue where if a bracket has an overflow of leaves that are passes, that player will need a replacement tag.

+EX:

+Nayan
+Aryan Jhaveri,,
+Fransisco,,
+Michael kavounas
+Will Huggins

+turns to...

+Nayan,
+Aryan Jhaveri,
+Fransisco,,
+Michael kavounas
+Will Huggins
+@return
+@Aryan_Update,,**

 *Note:*
 You may add as many players as you like, the program is dynamic.